chStaiger/surf-metadata-registry/Monitoring_on_dCache.md

 			 --output rclone  <token file name>
 ```

-Diasadvantage is: you will have to address all your data by their absolute path.
+Diasadvantage: you will have to address all your data by their absolute path.

 ## Create a channel